vorpalmusic/iRecon/README.md

 <img width="687" height="207" alt="lantern-logo-color" src="https://github.com/user-attachments/assets/c7d56e1d-e62a-490a-b19b-6cc3e1e87ecb" />

 Lantern began as a fork of a small nmap wrapper called iRecon ("an automated Nmap-based reconnaissance script designed to speed up the initial enumeration phase during CTFs or real-world pentests").
 That script is small but was apparently the inspiration I needed.
-I envison 'lantern' now as a kind of external "linpeas"--for intitial information gathering in a pentest.
+Lantern is shaping up to be a thorough diagnostic tool, starting with nmap but going into web crawling, CMS detection and scanning and the like, all automatically while you work on other things, and assembling everything into a clear web report.

 Find the original iRecon repo here--this little script inspired the current work: https://github.com/gzzcoo/iRecon